intelowlproject/docs/docs/GreedyBear/Usage.md

 - `json`: JSON file with additional information regarding the IOCs

 The available flags are:

 - `exclude_mass_scanners`: if set, IOCs that are known mass scanners will be excluded from the result

+The `json` result includes two predictive scores:

+- `recurrence_probability` (0.0-1.0): Indicates the likelihood that an IOC will reappear within the next 24 hours.
+Higher values suggest greater persistence of the threat.
+- `expected_interactions` (0+): Estimates the number of honeypot interactions anticipated from the IOC in the next 24 hours, indicating potential activity level.

+These predictions are based on historical interaction patterns and are updated once a day, shortly after midnight UTC.
+They are the foundation of the `likely_to_recur` and `most_expected_hits` prioritization mechanisms.

 Check the [API specification](https://intelowlproject.github.io/docs/GreedyBear/Api-docs/#docs.Submodules.GreedyBear.api.views.feeds.feeds_advanced) or the to get all the details about how to use the available APIs.